Inside the Human Body: Biology Made Easy

 It is part of the circulatory system but acts as a control panel to make sure blood is being directed to the right places inside the human body.
 An incredible organ that simply can’t live without.

 Inside the human body, there is a structure that holds us together.
-The structure is known as the skeleton and it is made up of a variety of bones that hold us all together and also protects our vital organs.
+The structure is known as the skeleton and it is made up of a variety of bones that hold us all together and also protect our vital organs.

 Not only that, but the bones also manage to help us stand up straight and support the body’s physical functions.
 Bones are incredibly complex objects made up of many different materials.
 Inside the human body, 70% of our bones are made from hard minerals like calcium.